 While heavily influenced by North African cooking, there is a French influence, in that blanched cauliflower and tomatoes are included in the dish.
 Heirloom tomatoes are preferred to Roma, but as this is a hearty fall and winter dish, Roma tomatoes are much more readily available.

-I refer to myself as a foodie, and this dish exemplifies the claim.
 One must have a true love and appreciation of food to take the time to prepare so many ingredients separately then slowly cook them together.
 This dish is well worth the effort.

 Moroccan Chicken Tagine